Hornsby Girls' High School, NSW

 Hornsby Girls' High School is an academically selective school, located adjacent to the central business district of Hornsby.
 Since its foundation in 1930, the school has enjoyed an excellent reputation as a school with a strong academic focus within a caring and supportive environment.
 It places emphasis on the value and potential of each and every individual and to this end, provides a range of extra-curricular opportunities and welfare programs to support the students' academic goals.
 The main building of the school is heritage - listed, symbolising the pride and tradition in the school.
 The school's history, traditions and value for academic excellence and the development of the whole person, are actively supported by the parent body and the Old Girls' Union.
 The development of leadership and a sense of community pride and responsibility within the students are highly valued across the school.

-Hornsby Girls High School will have an opportunity to learn new compelling poetry techniques with poet Eileen Chong.
+Hornsby Girls High School had an amazing opportunity to learn new compelling poetry techniques with poet Eileen Chong.

-Across two innovative workshops on the 18th and 26th of June, students will find new avenues to connect with poetry.
-Working with students from Year 7, Eileen encourages students to engage in the world of Poetry Object where they investigate the curiosity of thier special object.
+Across two innovative workshops on the 18th and 26th of June, students found new avenues to connect with poetry.
+Working with students from Year 7, Eileen encouraged students to engage in the world of Poetry Object where they investigated the curiosity of their special object.

 Eileen Chong is a Sydney poet.
 Burning Rice (Australian Poetry, 2012) was shortlisted for the Anne Elder Award, Australian Arts in Asia Award and the Prime Minister's Literary Award.
 Her other books are Peony (Pitt Street Poetry, 2014) and Painting Red Orchids (Pitt Street Poetry, 2016).